TNA Impact Wrestling: Results And Commentary From January 12, 2017 Episode

 Aron Rex and Rockstar Spud

 Rockstar Spud, dressed in a baby blue outfit that was lifted straight from the Beatles’ Sergeant Pepper’s Lonely Hearts Club album, introduced Rex by singing his name.
 Then Rex emerged, dressed in a white robe and wearing tons of jewelry.
-Robbie E then came out and made fun of both of the guys, before the guys turned and gave him a solid beatdown.
+Robbie E then came out and made fun of both of the guys before the guys turned and gave him a solid beatdown.

 Well, look us over…… pic.twitter.com/WRdV4Yvs2d